rhasanbd/Support-Vector-Machine-Beginners-Survival-Kit/README.md

-##### Since we are using linearly separable data in this notebook, we will not have to solve the dual version of the problem.
-This knowledge will be useful for setting the "dual" hyperparameter.

 ## Unconstrained Optimization Problem for Gradient Descent

 We can implement the gradient descent (GD) or stochastic gradient descent (SGD) or coordinate descent (CD) based approach to find optimal $\vec{w}$ and $b$ for the SVM classsifier.
 The SGD aproach is useful for **online learning**.